Zilber-Pink in a product of modular curves assuming multiplicative degeneration: Introduction

 \begin{theorem} Let $C$ be an irreducible curve in $Y(1)^n$ which intersects infinity and is defined over $\Qbar$.
 If $C$ is not contained in a special subvariety of positive codimension, then the intersection of $C$ with the union of all special subvarieties of $Y(1)^n$ of codimension at least~$2$ is finite. \end{theorem}

 The class of curves which intersect infinity neither contains nor is contained in the class of asymmetric curves.
 Examples of curves in $Y(1)^n$ which intersect infinity but are not asymmetric are given by lines in $\AAA^n$ which are not parallel to any coordinate hyperplane.

+In fact, by combining \cref{mainZP} with the ideas about ``modular Mordell--Lang'' from \cite{HP12}, we may prove the Zilber--Pink conjecture in full for lines in~$Y(1)^n$.
+(We thank an anonymous referee for suggesting this theorem.)

+\begin{theorem} Let $C$ be a line in $Y(1)^n \cong \AAA^n$ which is defined over $\Qbar$.
+If $C$ is not contained in a special subvariety of positive codimension, then the intersection of $C$ with the union of all special subvarieties of $Y(1)^n$ of codimension at least~$2$ is finite. \end{theorem}
-If a line is not contained in any diagonal hyperplane, then it is not contained in any special subvariety.

-For each positive integer~$M$, we denote by $\Phi_M(X,Y)\in\ZZ[X,Y]$ the classical modular polynomial.
-The following theorem is an example of a new case of the Zilber--Pink conjecture included in \cref{mainZP}.
+If a line in $Y(1)^n$ is not parallel to any coordinate hyperplane and is contained in any hyperplane defined by setting two coordinates equal to one another, then it is not contained in any special subvariety of positive codimension.
+Hence we obtain the following concrete example of a new case of the Zilber--Pink conjecture included in \cref{mainZP}, where $\Phi_M(X,Y)\in\ZZ[X,Y]$ denotes the classical modular polynomial.

-\begin{theorem} Let $a,b$ be distinct, non-zero algebraic numbers.
-Then there are only finitely many $z \in \Qbar$ for which there exist positive integers $M$, $N$ such that the following equation holds:
+\begin{corollary} Let $a,b$ be distinct, non-zero algebraic numbers.
+Then there are only finitely many $z\in\bC$ for which there exist positive integers $M$, $N$ such that the following equation holds: